 What can I sell on Amazon FBA

-There are a lot of categories you can sell in without getting any kind of approval.
+There are a lot of categories you can sell in as an Amazon seller without getting any kind of approval.
 You can set up your Amazon FBA account and start selling.
 There are more than 20 of these categories.

 The categories where approval is not required to sell on Amazon FBA are: